-- 7. discuss the nurse's role in a collaborative approach to patient care and appreciate the value of partnerships within the team. - 8. appreciate the goals, mandates, and roles of professional associations and unions. - 9. describe the impact of change. - 10. describe the various ways people cope with change. - 11. value reflective skepticism in nursing practice.
+- 6. discuss the legal implications and responsibilities of the professional nursing role. - 7. discuss the nurse's role in a collaborative approach to patient care and appreciate the value of partnerships within the team. - 8. appreciate the goals, mandates, and roles of professional associations and unions. - 9. describe the impact of change. - 10. describe the various ways people cope with change. - 11. value reflective skepticism in nursing practice.